-- Induction activities for new students should be mandatory, as induction can have a positive impact on long term support. - The Department should consider offering students a part-time version of the MSc, a step that would widen the applications' spectrum.
-In this case, the MSc's duration should be expanded accordingly. - In the context of blended learning, the NUP course benchmarking tool could be adapted to be used to evaluate the online environment of each course of the conventional programme.
-A suggestion would be to create a version of the benchmarking tool which addresses 1.
-Minimum requirements for all courses and 2.
-Good practice for e-learning in the blended learning environment of the courses (applicable to the conventional programme). - We recommend a further alignment between the programmes (the conventional and the e-learning) in terms of design and delivery.
+- 5. We recommend that a system is set up to support DL students located abroad in their search for placements or internships, so that they are not disadvantaged in relation to students of the conventional program.
+This can have a positive impact on employability and on the international reputation of the programme. - 6.
+We recommend a further alignment between the programmes (the conventional and the e-learning) in terms of design and delivery.
 This will benefit both cohorts.
 Approaches that could achieve this would be adopting a flexible approach in terms of student workloads with clear signposting about workloads at the start of the course and allowing the students to move from the conventional to the e-learning programme and vice versa.